mfthomps/RESimGhidraPlugins/README.md

 Unzip the release zip into a directory and set an GHIDRA\_INSTALL\_DIR environment variable to that, and set it in your .bashrc.

+NOTE: The Ghidra API's have changed and broken some of the UI refresh.
+Thus, after selecting a new watch mar or reversing execution, you must select the "Stack" item from the Ghidra debugger "Objects" pane and click the refresh button.

 ## Install fork of gdb
 Use of the Ghidra plugin requires a modified version of gdb, available at
 \url{https://github.com/mfthomps/binutils-gdb}.
 The modification causes